 Male Poverty Rate

 Female Poverty Rate

-The race least likely to be in poverty in Spokane Valley is Hispanic, with 19.38% below the poverty level.
+The race least likely to be in poverty in Spokane Valley is Multiple, with 13.36% below the poverty level.

 Veteran Poverty Rate